 Adults and children are commonly exposed to loud music.
-Between ear buds connected to iPods or MP3 players and music concerts, loud music can cause hearing loss.
+Listening to loud music through ear buds connected to devices like iPods or MP3 players or at music concerts can cause hearing loss.

 The inner part of the ear contains tiny hair cells (nerve endings).

-The human ear is like any other body part -- too much use and it may become damaged.
+The human ear is like any other body part -- too much use can damaged it.

 Over time, repeated exposure to loud noise and music can cause hearing loss.

-The decibel is a unit to measure the level of sound.
+The decibel (dB) is a unit to measure the level of sound.

 The risk of damage to your hearing when listening to music depends on:

-Jobs or activities that increase your chance of hearing loss music are:
+Jobs or activities that increase your chance of hearing loss from music are:

-Children who play in school bands can be exposed to high decibel sounds, depending on which instruments they sit around.
+Children who play in school bands can be exposed to high decibel sounds, depending on which instruments they sit near or play.

 Rolled-up napkins or tissues do almost nothing to protect your ears at concerts.